Luke Raley Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.39 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.26).

-- Kaprielian makes the start for the Athletics, his ninth of the season.
-He is 1-6 with a 7.21 ERA and 39 strikeouts in 43 2/3 innings pitched.
+- Medina (1-5 with a 7.53 ERA and 32 strikeouts in 34 2/3 innings pitched) makes the start for the Athletics, his sixth of the season.

-- The righty last appeared on Tuesday against the Pittsburgh Pirates, when he tossed six innings, allowing one earned run while giving up four hits.
+- His last time out was out of the bullpen on Saturday when the right-hander tossed five innings against the Milwaukee Brewers, surrendering two earned runs while allowing three hits.

-- The 29-year-old has a 7.21 ERA and 8 strikeouts per nine innings across 11 games this season, while giving up a batting average of .286 to opposing hitters.
+- In seven games this season, the 24-year-old has an ERA of 7.53, with 8.3 strikeouts per nine innings.
+Opponents are hitting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.